-On the other hand, thanks to their high content of polyunsaturated fatty acids, hemp seeds can be potentially useful to prevent cardiovascular diseases and chronic neurodegenerative diseases like Alzheimer disease as they inhibit cholesterol intake and can reduce the cytotoxicity of amyloid beta peptide, a molecule related to Alzheimer disease (7).
+On the other hand, thanks to their high content of polyunsaturated fatty acids, hemp seeds can be potentially useful as they inhibit cholesterol intake and can reduce the cytotoxicity of amyloid beta peptide (7).

-- Rodríguez-Leyva and Pierce (2010) The cardiac and haemostatic effects of dietary hempseed.
-Nutr Metab (Lond) 7: 32.
+- The cardiac and haemostatic effects of dietary hempseed.
+Rodríguez-Leyva and Pierce Nutr Metab (Lond).2010.
+7:32.

-- Li et al. (2008) Initial study of Hemp seeds protein on antifatigue and the immunomodulation effects in mice.
-Wei Sheng Yan Jiu 37(2): 175-8.
+- Initial study of Hemp seeds protein on antifatigue and the immunomodulation effects in mice.
+Li et al. Wei Sheng Yan Jiu.
+2008.
+37(2): 175-8.

-- Lee et al. (2011) The effects of hempseed meal intake and linoleic acid on Drosophila models of neurodegenerative diseases and hypercholesterolemia.
-Mol Cells 31(4): 337–342.
+- The effects of hempseed meal intake and linoleic acid on Drosophila models of neurodegenerative diseases and hypercholesterolemia.
+Lee et al. Mol Cells.
+2011.
+31(4): 337–342.

 Shelled hemp seed can be consumed as they are, like a snack or mixed in meals.